 Working paper only.
 The 6-month application window is firm — missing it cannot be corrected retroactively.
 Have a qualified Spanish gestor/tax adviser confirm eligibility and file Form 149 promptly on arrival.

-Other Spain computations in the OpenAccountants library.
+Other Spain computations in the OpenAccountants Tax Library.